 Nisman was a well-known Argentine prosecutor who was investigating the devastating 1994 terror attack on the AMIA (Argentine Jewish Aid Society).

-Nisman was suspiciously found dead in his apartment the day before he was due to testify in the year-long investigation against the Argentine president at the time, Cristina Fernández de Kirchner, and other government officials for their alleged roles in conspiring with Iran to cover up the crime.
+Nisman was suspiciously found dead in his apartment the day before he was due to testify in the year-long investigation against the Argentine president at the time, Cristina Fernández de Kirchner, as well as other government officials for their alleged roles in conspiring with Iran to cover up the crime.

 Watch the trailer on Youtube: